RutOf/Apex-Spoofer/README.md

 ### ❗ Read here

-・Instructions for use are in the video.
-Just follow the video is enough.
+・Instructions on how to use are in the video.
+Just following the video is enough.

 ・And read the entire text below to understand how to delete trace files. to prevent future bans This is safe and virus free.